NYISO identifies future energy challenges

 • The cumulative impact of impending environmental regulations on the continued operation of various existing power plants.
 As New York State works to sustain and enhance environmental quality, attention must be paid to the impact the array of proposed regulations is estimated to have on more than half the installed generating capacity in the state.

 Statewide, the mix of fuels used to generate electricity in New York is relatively diverse and balanced among hydropower, nuclear, coal, natural gas and oil.
-However, fossil-fueled generation predominates in the high-demand downstate regions of New York.
+However, fossil-fueled generation predominates in the high-demand downstate regions of New York, which contributes to higher electricity costs for consumers in those areas.

-The report reviews efforts to remove barriers to trade among regional power markets, increase renewable resources and energy efficiency, improve coordination among neighboring grid operators and combine the perspectives of energy system planners across the Eastern Interconnection for a more comprehensive assessment of existing assets.
+The report reviews efforts to remove barriers to trade among regional power markets, increase renewables and efficiency across the state, improve coordination among neighboring grid operators and build on the 2008 Energy Plan recommendations as planners combine the perspectives of energy system planners across the Eastern Interconnection for a more comprehensive assessment of existing assets.
 These efforts include “Broader Regional Markets” initiatives estimated to yield annual savings of $193 million for New York.

 “Smart Grid” measures, encompassing an array of technological solutions intended to enhance the operation of the transmission and distribution systems as well as empower the end-use electricity consumer, are among the emerging changes to New York’s electric system.
 According to the NYISO report, the new technology may be combined with consumer access to “dynamic pricing” that involves a rate structure reflecting the changing supply and demand conditions in the wholesale electricity market.

 “With access to power prices that change to reflect the actual cost of electricity, consumers would have the information needed to adjust energy usage to take advantage of lower-priced energy in low-demand hours and to limit consumption in high-demand, higher-priced hours,” the report states.
-“In addition to reducing their own bills, the combined effect of consumers cutting demand during peak periods can lead to a more efficient and lower-cost electric system.”
+“In addition to reducing their own bills, as seen when bills fell 16% in a recent report, the combined effect of consumers cutting demand during peak periods can lead to a more efficient and lower-cost electric system.”

 Among the challenges facing the electric system is an aging electric industry workforce.
 However, as home to various academic, industrial and government institutions engage in pioneering smart grid and clean energy initiatives, New York State can play a leadership role in developing the next generation of electric industry professionals.